-- 5.1.8 The Chief Constable is accountable to the law for the exercise of police powers and to the Police and Crime Commissioner for the delivery of efficient and effective policing, management of resources and expenditure by the police force. - 5.1.9 To help ensure the effective delivery of policing services the Chief Constable has day to day responsibility for financial management of the force within the framework of the agreed budget allocation and levels of authorisation issued by the Police and Crime Commissioner. - 5.1.10 The Chief Constable must ensure that the financial management of the Force's allocated budget remains consistent with the objectives and conditions set by the Police and Crime Commissioner and will be held to account for the effective financial management of the force.
-The Chief Constable will discharge this through the Director of Finance who will lead for the force on financial management. - 5.1.11 When the Chief Constable intends to make changes of policy with financial implications or seeks to move significant sums of their budget then the approval of the Police and Crime Commissioner should be sought. - 5.1.12 The Chief Constable shall hold the Director of Finance to account in ensuring that all financial processes are appropriately documented and communicated.
+- 5.1.8 The Chief Constable is responsible to the public and accountable to the Police and Crime Commissioner for the delivery of efficient and effective policing, management of resources and expenditure by the police force. - 5.1.9 To help ensure the effective delivery of policing services the Chief Constable has day to day responsibility for financial management of the force within the framework of the agreed budget allocation and levels of authorisation issued by the Police and Crime Commissioner. - 5.1.10 The Chief Constable must ensure that the financial management of the Force's allocated budget remains consistent with the objectives and conditions set by the Police and Crime Commissioner and will be held to account for the effective financial management of the force.
+The Chief Constable will discharge this through the Director of Finance who will lead for the force on financial management. - 5.1.11 When the Chief Constable intends to make changes of policy with financial implications or seeks to move significant sums of their budget then the approval of the Police and Crime Commissioner should be sought.

+5.1.12 The Chief Constable shall hold the Director of Finance to account in ensuring that all financial processes are appropriately documented and communicated.